 - $24/month: features above, plus upload 12 hours each month.

 What I Like/Dislike About Buzzsprout:

-- Modest fee makes it affordable for people starting out.
+- A modest fee makes it affordable for people starting.

 - Super easy to use and user-friendly.